Sahara (1943 American film): Reception

 Reviews of Sahara generally were positive, with Variety noting, "Script [adapted by James O'Hanlon from a story by Philip MacDonald] is packed with pithy dialog, lusty action and suspense, and logically and well-devised situations avoiding ultra-theatrics throughout.
 It's an all-male cast, but absence of romance is not missed in the rapid-fire unfolding of vivid melodrama."

 Critic Nelson B. Bell, in The Washington Post, called it "one of the best-balanced of the starker war pictures ... that by turns is tortured, compassionate, thrilling and always of engrossing interest."

 The Boston Globe called the film "brilliantly acted ...
 'Sahara' doesn't spare the punches–they hit you in the face emotionally and it is literally impossible to sit unmoved through this vivid story.
 There isn't a smidgen of love interest in the picture and not a woman in the cast.
 This is war.
 There are deaths and tragedies—but there's a final ironic triumph, too.
 Sergt.
 Gunn holds the power of life or death over an Italian prisoner, and when J. Carroll Naish pleads for his life, the scene is one of the most poignant of the year's film moments."

 Bosley Crowther in his review for The New York Times concentrated on the star-power of Bogart.
 "Those rugged, indomitable qualities which Humphrey Bogart has so masterfully displayed in most of his recent pictures—and even before, in his better gangster roles—have been doubled and concentrated in 'Sahara,' a Columbia film about warfare in the Libyan desert, which came to the Capitol yesterday.
 And a capital picture it is, too—as rugged as Mr. Bogart all the way and in a class with that memorable picture which it plainly resembles, The Lost Patrol."

 New York Herald Tribune critic Otis Guernsey Jr. praised Bogart's understated style, calling it "exactly what is needed in war melodramas, which have too often been overstated to the point of ridicule.
 It has been used to best advantage in this instance.
 It is good to see a portrayal of an American soldier who looks on the war with a certain amount of distaste, but who faces both death and good fortune with persistent courage and realistic calm."
 Korda's direction was also called "excellent ...
 The action and pictorial footage is more important than the dialogue ..."

 John Livadary was nominated for the Oscar for Best Sound, Rudolph Maté for Best Cinematography (Black-and-White), and J. Carrol Naish for Best Supporting Actor.

-In other media
+Remake

-In 1995 Jim Belushi starred in the Bogart role in a TV remake also titled Sahara.
+In 1995 a TV remake was released with Jim Belushi in the role Sgt.
+Joe Gunn.

-The tank commanded by Sgt.
-Tree (Dan Aykroyd) in director Steven Spielberg's World War II comedy film 1941 is named Lulubelle as a homage to Sahara.